msanders/snipmate.vim/README.markdown

     - when visually selecting a snippet in a .snippets file you can press <cr>
       to replace spaces by tabs automatically in a smart way

+I asked the author multiple times for a review which never happened.
+I would be fine with merging my changes upstream.
+I'd also like to investigate whether xpemplate or snipmate has the better engine.
+So maybe my vision of the future could be making xptemplate read snippet files.
+Its not imortant enough to me to work on it right now as snipmate works reasonable well for me.